momentousluv/leetcode_practice/README.md

-# Reposiroty for practice leetcode
+# Repository for practice leetcode